Dimtemp/PowerShell-training/301-functions-modules.md

 ## Task 5: Adapt the function to work with remote computers
 1. This script doesn't run on remote computers.
-This is easily fixed, since WMI is a protocol meant to manage large networks.
+This is easily fixed, since CIM is a protocol meant to manage large networks.
-1. Create a new line between the Function line and the Get-WmiObject line.
+1. Create a new line between the Function line and the Get-CimInstance line.
 1. Write this on that empty line: ```param($ComputerName)```
 1. Modify the next line so it's like this:
-1. ```Get-WmiObject win32_logicaldisk -ComputerName $ComputerName | Where-Object DriveType -eq 3```
+1. ```Get-CimInstance win32_logicaldisk -ComputerName $ComputerName | Where-Object DriveType -eq 3```
 1. Save the file, and minimize the ISE to return to the PowerShell console.
 1. Unload the module from memory using this command: ```Remove-Module MyFirstModule```
 1. Now run the new function: ```Get-DiskSpace -ComputerName LON-DC1```
 1. If everything is correct, the function retrieves disk info from LON-DC1.
 1. Run the function without a computername: ```Get-DiskSpace```
 1. You receive an error message.
 This is because we specified no computername.
-The WmiObject command cannot work with an empty computername.
+The CimInstance command cannot work with an empty computername.
 Let's fix this.

 ## Task 6: Adapt the function to work with local and remote computers